Elliot-Akande/shopping-cart/README.md

 ## Overview

 Akande Shop is a comprehensive e-commerce platform that includes a home page and various shopping pages.
-The shopping pages are accessible the categories in the navigation bar at the top of the screen.
+The shopping pages are accessible via the categories in the navigation bar at the top of the screen.
 Each category displays a collection of products in a card format, complete with product details.

 Clicking on a product card navigates the user to a detailed product page where they can review the product's specifics and add a custom quantity of the item to their cart.
 The cart, a drawer that slides in from the right side of the screen, displays all the items added by the user, the quantity of each item, and the subtotal.
 Users can update the quantity or remove items directly from the cart.
 The cart also features a 'Proceed to Checkout' button, which currently serves as a placeholder for future functionality.